 Particular attention can be paid to the handlebar, helmet, jersey and wheels.

 While in years gone by we’d see jerseys and bib shorts being the norm for sprinters.
-Times have changed and it's skinsuits now.
+Times have changed and it's all skinsuits now.

-On the bike work can consist of a mix of high-speed sprints with a fast cadence and standing starts where you power a big gear up from almost stationary to top speed.
+On the bike, work can consist of a mix of high-speed sprints with a fast cadence and standing starts where you power a big gear up from almost stationary to top speed.
 Throw in a few sprints for town signs and you've got yourself a basic training session.